Metropolitan Opera House (39th Street): Decline

 While the house was praised for its acoustics and interior, the backstage facilities of the theater were quickly deemed to be severely inadequate for a large opera company.
 Scenery and sets were a regular sight leaning against the building exterior on 39th Street where crews had to shift them between performances, often in inclement weather.
 Various plans were put forward over the years to build a new home for the company and designs for new opera houses were created by various architects including Joseph Urban.
 Proposed new locations included Columbus Circle and what is now Rockefeller Center, but none of these plans came to fruition.
 Only with the development of Lincoln Center on New York's Upper West Side did the Met finally have the opportunity to build an adequate, modern opera house.

 The New York City Landmarks Preservation Commission considered designating the Old Met as a city landmark in 1966; if the building had been protected as a landmark, it would have been one of the first such designations in the city.
 The Metropolitan Opera left its old house on April 16, 1966, with a sentimental gala farewell performance featuring nearly all of the company's current leading artists.
-Despite a plea from conductor Leopold Stokowski and others, the Met management opposed the preservation of its old house, as Rudolf Bing, the Met's general manager at the time, didn't want any rival opera companies purchasing the theatre for their own use.
-(The New York City Opera had tried to purchase the building to use it as their main venue, but Bing opposed it) New York state senator John J. Marchi also tried to save the building, introduced legislation to preserve the opera house, but he was unsuccessful.
+Despite a plea from conductor Leopold Stokowski and others, the Met management opposed the preservation of its old house, as Rudolf Bing, the Met's general manager at the time, did not want any rival opera companies purchasing the theatre for their own use.
+(The New York City Opera had tried to purchase the building to use as their main venue, but Bing opposed it) New York state senator John J. Marchi also tried to save the building and introduced legislation to preserve the opera house, but he was unsuccessful.
 The final performance at the opera house was given by the Bolshoi Ballet, which concluded a short run of appearances on May 8, 1966, and the Met moved to the new Metropolitan Opera House at Lincoln Center that September.
-The theater was purchased by Jack D. Weiler The Old Met was razed in 1967 and was replaced by a 40-story office tower, 1411 Broadway, designed by Irwin S. Chanin.
+The theater was purchased by Jack D. Weiler.
+The Old Met was razed in 1967 and was replaced by a 40-story office tower, 1411 Broadway, designed by Irwin S. Chanin.